dliu84/StockApp-iOS-Application/README.md

 # StockApp - iOS Application

 ## Overview
 **StockApp** is an intuitive and powerful application designed for tracking, monitoring, and analyzing stock market trends.
-It enables users to search for companies, monitor their performance, classify stocks into lists, and rank them based on potential, and mark them as favorites-all while ensuring data persistence for a seamless user experience.
+It enables users to search for companies, monitor their performance, classify stocks into lists, rank them based on potential, and mark them as favorites-all while ensuring data persistence for a seamless user experience.

 ## Key Features
 - **Stock Selection and Monitoring**: Users can select stocks to monitor and classify them into a watch list or active list.